digital-land/digital-land/content/project/local-plans/alpha/index.md

 ### [Prototype 2: a national picture of local plans](https://local-plan.herokuapp.com/v2)

-This prototype showed plan data (including plan timetables) at both the national level, and for individual planning authorities.
+Prototype 2 showed plan data (including plan timetables) at both the national level, and for individual planning authorities.

 It was tested with 5 participants from the Planning Inspectorate (PINS) and the Ministry of Housing, Communities and Local Government (MHCLG).
 This helped to explore how a national picture of plan-making could be presented on the web, for example by a particular geography (not necessarily a local authority boundary).

 ### [Prototype 3: helping authorities use and submit local plan data](https://local-plan.herokuapp.com/v3)

-This prototype pulls together several of the alpha outputs, including the:
+Prototype 3 pulls together several of the alpha outputs, including the:

 * national dataset of plans and policies (the “View plan data” web page)
 * timetable overview for all current and emerging local plans